MarcoLurati/sonnenstube/README.md

 3) create your own branch to apply the modifications to the files:

     $ git checkout -b my_branch   (use your name pls, so $ git checkout -b marco e.g.)
+    $ git push --set-upstream origin my_branch	(to push your branch in the remote repository)

 4) now you can normally work to your sketches as usual from processing without caring about the terminal